CICL-Lab/MorphSeg/README.md

+# Adaptive local extraction and global aggregation of structures in cerebrovascular segmentation
 ## 1. Project Introduction
+This is the official implementation of MorphSeg in <i>Adaptive local extraction and global aggregation of structures in cerebrovascular segmentation</i>.
 MorphSeg is a structure-guided model specifically designed for cerebrovascular segmentation, aiming to identify fine-grained and complex vascular structures.MorphSeg addresses these challenges by leveraging three core modules: Dynamic Feature Extraction, Local Direction-Adaptive Fusion, and Global Multi-Source Aggregation, significantly enhancing the model's ability to capture vascular morphology.

 ## 2. Table of Contents